Skip to main content

 ParseHub Free$0Hard limits on pages per run, run frequency, and project count

-ParseHub Standardaround $189/mo (verify on their pricing page)Project- and page-shaped quotas
+ParseHub Standardaround $189/mo (as cited above)Project- and page-shaped quotas

 ParseHub Professional / Businessseveral hundred dollars per month and upTiered by speed, concurrency, and data retention